Tuesday, May 05, 2020

 Too scary for Miner Willy!

-Okay, we've built ourselves a shack and have a fist full of dynamite so let's get inside the mine and begin the hunt for goodies.
-Instantly, the gameplay feels familiar but with a few basic differences.
+Once we've built ourselves a shack and have a fistful of dynamite, get inside the mine.
+Instantly, the gameplay feels familiar but with a few differences.
 Freely moving through the dirt is only possible when something collectable is within your grasp.
-Use dynamite when thicker dirt or small rocks are blocking the way to the goodies.
-Dynamite has no effect on the larger rocks which are too strong, so look for another way.
+Use dynamite when thick dirt or rocks block the way to the goodies.
+Dynamite has no effect on the larger rocks, which are too strong, so look for another way.

 Beware of ugly creatures lurking within the depths!
-There are scary monsters that will roar onto your screen at random intervals and in random areas.
+There are monsters that will roar onto your screen at intervals in random areas.
 Thankfully, these can leave behind a present to pick up.
-Also, it's a good idea to protect your shack from thieves by purchasing a Droid - it's expensive but has good security.
-There's nothing worse than being underground whilst someone's on the surface robbing you blind (great to watch though!)
+Also, it's a good idea to protect your shack from thieves by purchasing a Droid - it's expensive but has security.
+There's nothing worse than being underground whilst someone's on the surface robbing you blind (great to watch!)

-Check out these fantastic screenshots which detail my busy route looking for cool stuff...
+Check out these fantastic screenshots that detail my busy route while looking for stuff...

 Grab as much loot as you can and run!

-Each screen is randomly generated so always different including item locations, monsters and cave-ins - which can change things drastically.
-It's also possible to run low on dynamite but there is the option to return back to the shack to cash in and restock?
-Deciding if/when to do that is entirely up to you, based on how much of the good stuff remains.
-Also, bear in mind that it costs us money to detonate a stick of dynamite.
+Each of our Dig Dug screens is randomly generated, including item locations, monsters and cave-ins.
+It's also possible to run low on dynamite, but you can return to the shack to cash in and restock.
+Deciding whether and when to do that is entirely up to you, based on how much of the good stuff remains.
+Also, bear in mind that detonating a stick of dynamite costs us money.
 There is more to this game than I first thought!

-So, it's decision time, should you restock and return to the same mine to collect what's left or move on to new pastures?
-It's all up to you based on your finances and what remains to be collected but, if you do go back, then I seriously advise buying a Droid.
+So, it's decision time: should you restock and return to the mine to collect what's left or move on to new pastures?
+It's up to you based on your finances and what remains to be collected, but if you do go back, then I advise using a Droid.
 Yup, there is actually a lot more to this game than just digging.
-Good luck, you'll need it!

 I've pretty much cleaned out the mine!